10 Tips Every After Effects User Must Know

 Illustrator & Video Production

 After Effects is a powerful video editing program, especially for those who want to make their videos look cinematic and professional.
-It provides editors with the tools to create top-notch visuals right from their home computers.
-With the right knowledge, your video projects can look incredible and they can wow your audience.
+It provides editors with the tools to create top-notch visuals directly from their home computers, especially when using pre-made After Effects templates to speed up the creative process.
+With the right knowledge, your video projects can look incredible and wow your audience.
+In this article, we'll cover After Effects tips and After Effects tricks that can help improve your editing workflow.

-After Effects has tons of awesome features that make editing and enhancement a breeze.
-If you know the secrets of After Effects, you can work quicker, work easier, and make spectacular video edits.
-Here are ten After Effects tips that every user has to know:
+After Effects has a multitude of powerful features that make editing and enhancement a breeze.
+If you know the Adobe After Effects tips and tricks, you can work more quickly, more easily, and make spectacular video edits.
+Here are ten After Effects tips every user needs to know:

 Photo by Spartan Xozz on Unsplash